What does an Addiction Counselor in Nebraska do? What is Their Job Role?

 - Group counseling

-- The medical and psychosocial aspects of drug and alcohol addiction
+- The medical and psychosocial aspects of alcohol drug addiction

 Students will also need to complete 30 hours studying each of the following topics: